Connecticut Cats Lost and Found

 Miracle at Waterloo, Iowa Reclycling Plant

-A very young kitten eyes barely open got stuck somehow in a recylcing bin in a Recyling Plant in Waterloo, Iowa.
+A very young kitten almost still closed eyes got stuck somehow in a recylcing bin in a Recyling Plant in Waterloo, Iowa.
 How he got there is a mystery.
 Perhaps mama cat thought that bin would make a good kittening box.Kitten's life was saved when employee Gene Dettmer noticed him.
 This kitten was so young and still in need of his mother,.
 The compassionate Gene Dettmer took this kitty home to bottle feed him, but could not adopt him .
 Lucky kitty got adopted by Gene's brother Dennis, a cat lover, who named him Taz.
 (Posted Sept.
 9, 2011 ).

 New Book published about a traveling Cat